Why-Assignemnt-So-Hard/CPT212-2022_assignment1/README.md

 2. Select the data for graph plotting
 - Best Case    - Items in array sorted
 - Average Case - Run multiple times
-- Worst Case   - Select the largest number of primitive operations
+- Worst Case   - Items in array in descending order